revbayes/revbayes.github.io/tutorials/sse/bisse-intro.md

 {% subsection Derivation for the binary state birth-death process %}

-The derivation here follows the original description in @Maddison2007.
+The derivation here follows the original description in {% cite Maddison2007 %}.
 Consider a (time-independent) birth-death process with two possible states (a binary character), with diversification rates
 $\{\lambda_0, \mu_0\}$ and $\{\lambda_1, \mu_1\}$.